Suicide Prevention

 - Communicate with your loved one about any swift mood changes and reach out to medical providers with any concerns.

-- Explore VA programs, such as Peer Support, Whole Health, Care Management, and VA Chaplains.
+- Explore VA programs, such as Peer Support, Whole Health, Care Management, and VA Chaplains

 Learn more about the steps you can take after the suicide attempt of a Veteran loved one here.
 You can also download a pocket card that summarizes those steps here.